|Date of Birth||May 13, 1894|

 |Plot||I. B. 8.|

-Corporal Louis Milton Morton enlisted in September 1915 and arrived in France the following summer.
+Corporal Louis Milton Morton, MM, enlisted in September 1915 and arrived in France the following summer.
 He survived two years of war before being killed in September 1918, during the Hundred Days Offensive.

 Louis was the son of Arthur Wellesley Morton and his first wife Mary Abigail La Chapelle.
 Arthur and Mary grew up in the North York region of Ontario, between Toronto and Lake Simcoe.
 Arthur was from North Gwillimbury Township and Mary came from a farming family in Georgina Township.
 Their first child, Arthur Kingsley, was born in Georgina Township in June 1891.
 A short time later they moved to the small town of Rat Portage (later called Kenora) in northwestern Ontario.
 Three more sons were born there: Louis Milton on 13 May 1894, Clarence Wellesley on 7 November 1895 and Herbert Laurence on 21 November 1896.
 Arthur had been a teacher but in Rat Portage he found work with the Canadian Pacific Railway.
 He worked for the company for about forty years.